 In the realm of digital transformation, there is nothing worse than implementing a highly sophisticated application that has the potential to greatly benefit the organization but is not accepted by the user base.
 This is especially true when building Oracle Planning and Budgeting Cloud Service (PBCS) applications – unnecessary complexity confuses the users and does not drive acceptance.
 Without acceptance, the application gets a bad reputation and is ultimately considered a failure.

 Having a straightforward and intuitive application that satisfies all business requirements is vital to addressing user acceptance, which is always a major concern when implementing systemic change.
 Though every PBCS application is unique, a few best practices could optimize and take it to the next level.
 This blog is the first of a series that will outline best practices we have implemented with our clients.
-This first blog will discuss the importance of designing an application that balances satisfying business requirements with creating a user-friendly application.

 There are two principles to help application designers achieve this.

 - As obvious as it may sound, PBCS should be used for its intended purpose and not as a transactional or data warehouse.